 Brii Renee is an entrepreneur, entertainer, and humanitarian, and she is expanding her brand on various platforms.
-We sat down to speak Renee to find out how she got her start in radio and what is next for her in the world of entertainment.
+We sat down with Renee to find out how she got her start in radio and what is next for her in the world of entertainment.

 For all that may not know of you, tell our followers who you are.